ftheberge/Comparing_Graph_Embeddings/README.md

 To be presented at WAW2020: https://math.ryerson.ca/waw2020 with publication in Springer LNCS.

-# Compiling and Running the Code for the Original Framework
+# Compiling and Running the Original Framework

 GED (Graph Embedding Divergence)